-Caused by the bacteria Borrelia burgdorferi, Lyme disease is the most common vector-borne disease in the United States.
+Caused by the bacteria Borrelia burgdorferi, Lyme disease is a bacterial infection spread to humans through tick bites.
+It is the most common vector-borne disease in the United States.
 In fact, it’s possible that there are around 476,000 cases per year in the U.S alone according to statistics from the Centers for Disease Control and Prevention (CDC) .

 A blood test is required to correctly diagnose a suspected Lyme disease case.
 Without trustworthy testing, Lyme disease cases can go undetected and it’s possible for people to live with the disease and not realize it - this can cause a number of complications.